theobrandr/palo-alto-security-policy-visualizer/README.md

 # palo-alto-security-policy-visualizer
-A visualizer for Palo Alto Security Policies
+A visualizer for Palo Alto Firewall Security Policies

 **Requirements**
 - A CSV export of Security Policies from Palo Alto Firewalls